brverbru/Testdoc/README.md

 + A **Pie chart** is a graph where a circle is divided into sectors that each represent a proportion of the whole.
 The arc length of each slice is proportional to the value it represent.
 This type of chart is often used in business and media.

-+ A **donut chart** is similar to a pie chart, but can be used to represent more than one data series.
-Different rings of the donut then represent different datasets.
++ A **donut chart** is similar to a pie chart. <!--, but can be used to represent more than one data series.
+Different rings of the donut then represent different datasets. -->

 ###Small Multiples